CarsonScott/Analogy-Detection-Agents/README.md

-# Multi-Agent System for Detecting Analogous Patterns
+# Multi-Agent System for Learning Analogous Patterns

 Agents range from very simple to the very complex, operating as simple functions without memory space to intelligent actors that take control of other agent’s behavior at will.
 Despite the obvious difference in functionality, information processed by all agents originates from the same environment: A graph.